Te Guste

-"Te Guste" is a song recorded by American singer Jennifer Lopez and Puerto Rican rapper and singer Bad Bunny.
-It was written by Lopez, Xavier Semper, Edgar Semper, Luian Malavé, Benito Antonio Martínez Ocasio, Edgar Andino, Noah Assad, Juan Frias, Héctor Ramos and Armando Lozano.
-"Te Guste" was released as a single on November 9, 2018.
+"Te Guste" (} is a song by American singer Jennifer Lopez and Puerto Rican rapper Bad Bunny, released as a single on November 9, 2018.
+It was written by Lopez, Benito Antonio Martínez Ocasio (Bad Bunny), Xavier Semper and Edgar Semper (collectively known as Mambo Kingz), Luian Malavé (DJ Luian), Edgar Andino, Noah Assad, Juan Frias, Héctor Ramos and Armando Lozano.

 Background and composition

-Of working with Lopez, Bad Bunny revealed: "I barely said a word to her because I was so nervous.
-I felt the pressure", adding: "She's a total professional, a diva, a mega-star, not just in music but in the entertainment industry.
+On working with Lopez, Bad Bunny revealed: "I barely said a word to her because I was so nervous.
+I felt the pressure."
+He added: "She's a total professional, a diva, a mega-star, not just in music but in the entertainment industry.
 You always learn from the greats, and J.Lo is one."
-The Fader called the track reggaeton and a "long-awaited" collaboration.
+The Fader called the track "reggaetón" and a "long-awaited" collaboration.
 According to Suzette Fernandez of Billboard, the song's lyrics feature an exchange "when a couple meet for the first time, like each other and are remembering that moment."